 Healthy Eating: Avoid Portion Pitfalls

-Lee esto en EspañolMost people know that should eat nutritious foods to maintain a healthy weight and avoid serious health problems.
-Still, there may be a big part of healthy eating you’re not paying enough attention to — portion sizes.
+Lee esto en EspañolMost people know they should mostly eat healthy foods to maintain a heathy weight and avoid serious health problems.
+But there may be a big part of eating healthy that you’re not paying close enough attention to — portion sizes.

 What you eat matters.
-How much you eat of various foods is important, too.
-Keep a close eye on how much food you put on your plate.
-Not only will it help you avoid overeating, you may also find you can eat more than you thought.
-When you eat the right amounts of different food types, you can feel full enjoying a variety of foods without blowing your goal to eat healthy.
+But how much you eat of different foods is important, too.
+Try keeping a close eye on how much food you put on your plate.
+Not only will it help you avoid overeating, but you may also find that you can eat more than you thought.
+When you eat the right amounts of different food types, you can feel full and enjoy a variety of foods without blowing your goal to eat healthy.

-Not all foods are equal, so the amount you eat matters.
+Not all foods are equal, so the amount you eat of different types of foods makes a big difference.
 How much is the right amount?
 It depends on the food.

-There are some foods you can load up on without guilt.
-There are others you should enjoy in moderation.
-Then there are tasty, often unhealthy foods you should skip or only eat in very small amounts.
+There are some foods you can eat in moderate portions.
+Then there are less healthy foods that it’s best to skip or only have occasionally in small amounts.

-Recommended sizes are much smaller than you might think.
-An optimal serving of:
+Recommended sizes may be smaller than you think.
+A serving of:

-• Baked potato should be the size of a computer mouse.
+• Baked potato is the size of a computer mouse.

-• Pasta should be the size of a baseball.
+• Pasta is the size of a baseball.

-• Waffles (just one) should be the size of a DVD.
+• Waffles is just one, the size of a DVD.

-• Peanut butter should be the size of a golf ball.
+• Peanut butter is the size of a golf ball.

-• Meat should be the size of a deck of playing cards
+• Meat is the size of a deck of playing cards.

 It’s also important to understand the unhealthy food choices you’re making.
-Fast food, sugary desserts and sweet drinks might be among them.
+Fast food, sugary desserts and sweet drinks might be some of them.
+There are other foods that aren’t unhealthy but can easily add up to too many calories if you aren’t careful.

-Two “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
-Replace them with healthier choices.
-Instead of butter and other solid fats, try olive, canola or other oils that are better for your waistline.
+Just two of the “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
+Try replacing your problem foods with healthier choices.
+Instead of butter and other solid fats, try olive, canola, and other oils that are better for your waistline.

 Check food labels and restaurant menus for hidden calories.
 Learn to “eyeball” your portion sizes to avoid overeating.